mia-platform/documentation/docs/marketplace/add_to_marketplace/contributing_overview.md

 ## Best Practices!

-Here are listed some useful advice to strengthen your components:
+Here are listed some useful advice to strengthen your items:

 - **Test**: each service must have well-tested code;
 - **Logs**: each service should display the logs, to inform users about the actions they are currently performing and if any errors have been found during their execution.

-## Release Stage of a new component
+## Release Stage of a new item

-From the CMS of the Console, users can associate components with a **release stage** label that will help users identify the maturity of the component.
+From the CMS of the Console, users can associate items with a **release stage** label that will help users identify the maturity of the item.

-If you just started developing your component you can select the **coming soon** option to inform users about the imminent publication of your component.
+If you just started developing your item you can select the **coming soon** option to inform users about the imminent publication of your item.

-Alternatively, you can choose among the available labels of a Marketplace component lifecycle:
+Alternatively, you can choose among the available labels of a Marketplace item lifecycle:

 - preview
 - beta
 - stable

-For more information regarding release stages, take a look at the [components lifecycle](/marketplace/overview_marketplace.md#marketplace-component-lifecycle) section.
+For more information regarding release stages, take a look at the [items lifecycle](/marketplace/overview_marketplace.md#marketplace-item-lifecycle) section.

-## Examples
+## Marketplace Items Examples

-<details><summary>Example Service configuration</summary>
+<details><summary>Example of a Plugin</summary>
 <p>

 ```json